neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 ```

 `FinishPending` requests to run the procedure to ensure state is clean: current
-configuration is not joint and majority of safekeepers are aware of it, but do
+configuration is not joint and the majority of safekeepers are aware of it, but do
 not attempt to migrate anywhere.
-If current configuration fetched on step 1 is
+If the current configuration fetched on step 1 is
 not joint it jumps to step 7.
 It should be run at startup for all timelines (but
 similarly, in the first version it is ok to trigger it manually).